dsi-icl/do-voice-interaction/gdo_voicebot/stt_service/README.md

 ## How to use it with docker

 In the [gdo_voicebot](https://github.com/dsi-icl/do-voice-interaction/tree/master/gdo_voicebot), you'll find a [docker-compose](https://github.com/dsi-icl/do-voice-interaction/blob/master/gdo_voicebot/docker-compose.yml) file.
-Here you can run `docker-compose up` and that's it.
+Here you can run `docker-compose up do-voice-stt-service` and that's it.

 ## Where to find the documentation

-In the [docs](https://github.com/dsi-icl/do-voice-interaction/tree/master/gdo_voicebot/stt_service/docs) folder, you'll find javascript documentation about the Sppech-to-Text service.
+In the [docs](https://github.com/dsi-icl/do-voice-interaction/tree/master/gdo_voicebot/stt_service/docs) folder, you'll find javascript documentation about the Speech-to-Text service.

 To generate your own [documentation](https://jsdoc.app/), please use `jsdoc <file_1.js> <file_2.js>` indicating all documented javascripts files.